 Image Source: AAFP

-· Full Thickness burns (3rd degree) destroy all skin layers.
-The skin might look charred, white, or leathery and has no feeling because of destroyed nerve endings [2][9].
+· Full-Thickness Burns (3rd degree) destroy all skin layers.
+The skin might look charred, white, or leathery, and feel numb due to destroyed nerve endings.
 These burns need immediate medical care.

-Hot liquids, contact with hot objects, or flames cause most childhood burns [2].
-Hot liquids, tap water, or steam account for nearly 75% of burns in young children [2].
+Hot liquids, contact with hot objects, or flames cause most childhood burn.
+Hot liquids, tap water, or steam account for nearly 75% of burns in young children.

 Why burn care matters